maxim/sprinkle-cheatsheet/README.md

 ## To do

-Please help me add a few things.
+Feel free to contribute these, or anything else you find missing.

-- List all installers (I only listed the ones I use).
+- List missing installers (I only listed the ones I use).
+- List missing verifiers (same as above).
 - Explain options better.

 ## License